-Email me to be included on our group mailing list, and with any questions, comments, suggestions, fishing reports, etc. Worthwhile information and offers to meet up with others for a day of fishing will be forwarded to the group.
+Email me with any questions, comments, suggestions, fishing reports, etc. Worthwhile information and offers to meet up with others for a day of fishing can be forwarded to the group.
 Information of a more substantial nature may be included in The Blog.

 Note: Thumbnail Photos Displayed Herein Can be Viewed by Clicking on Them and Then Clicking on the Magnifier LInk at the Top Left of Each Image.